-Based on the information currently available to the board (the "Board") of directors (the "Director(s)") of the Company, the Directors and the audit committee of the Company (the "Audit Committee") are of the view that with the amount of shareholder loans received subsequent to the Reporting Period, internally generated cashflows, the grant of the Remaining 2019 HK Shareholder Loan according to the Letter of Undertaking, and the grant of the 2021 Shareholder Loans according to the loan agreements signed, the Group will be able to settle the payables and lease liabilities, and have sufficient working capital to meet its financial obligations as they fall due for the next twelve months from the end of the Reporting Period.
+Based on the information currently available to the board (the "Board") of directors (the "Director(s)") of the Company, the Directors and the audit committee of the Company (the Audit Committee") are of the view that with the amount of shareholder loans received subsequent to the Reporting Period, internally generated cashflows and the grant of the Remaining 2021 HK Shareholder Loan according to the Revised Schedule, the Group will have sufficient working capital to meet its financial obligations as they fall due for the next twelve months from the end of the Reporting Period.
 Accordingly, the consolidated financial statements for the Reporting Period have been prepared on a going concern basis.

-However, the Company wishes to highlight that the successful outcome of the aforementioned is subject to multiple uncertainties, as amid the impact from the Covid-19 pandemic, the progress in the advance of the Remaining 2019 HK Shareholder Loan and the 2021 Shareholder Loans, and cash flows generated from operations will affect the liquidity and going concern of the Group.
-As set out in the Company's announcement dated 12 May 2020, the Covid-19 pandemic has caused severe disruptions to economic activities worldwide and created significant uncertainties in the current business environment.
-The Company understands from Mr. Li that his business and source of funds are mainly in Vietnam.
-The lockdown and travel restrictions due to the Covid-19 pandemic have affected and delayed his business projects and cash flows in Vietnam, and accordingly the transfer of the 2019 Shareholder Loans to the Group.
-However, Mr. Li has overcome difficulties and advanced the majority of the 2019 Shareholder Loans to the Group as at the date of this report.
-According to Mr. Li, he remains committed to the outstanding shareholder loans and expects to advance the Remaining 2019 HK Shareholder Loan according to the Letter of Undertaking and the 2021 Shareholder Loans according to the loan agreements signed.
-The Company will monitor the development of the Covid-19 pandemic and maintain continuous communication with Mr. Li in respect of the Remaining 2019 HK Shareholder Loan and the 2021 Shareholder Loans.
+However, the Company wishes to highlight that the successful outcome of the aforementioned is subject to multiple uncertainties, as amid the impact from the ongoing Covid-19 pandemic, the progress in the advance of the Remaining 2021 HK Shareholder Loan and cash flows generated from operations will affect the liquidity and going concern of the Group.
+As reported in the 2020 Annual Report, the Covid-19 pandemic has caused severe disruptions to economic activities worldwide and created significant uncertainties in the current business environment.
+According to Mr. Li, his business and source of funds are mainly in Vietnam.
+The Covid-19 pandemic has affected and delayed his business projects and cash flows in Vietnam, and accordingly the transfer of the 2019 and 2021 Shareholder Loans to the Group.
+However, Mr. Li has overcome difficulties and advanced the full amount of the 2019 Shareholder Loans and part of the 2021 Shareholder Loans to the Group as at the date of this report.
+According to Mr. Li based on the latest communication, he remains committed to the outstanding shareholder loans and expects to advance the Remaining 2021 HK Shareholder Loan according to the Revised Schedule.
+The Company will monitor the development of the Covid-19 pandemic and maintain continuous communication with Mr. Li in respect of the Remaining 2021 Shareholder Loans.